home-assistant/home-assistant.io/source/_integrations/androidtv.markdown

 ## ADB Setup

 This integration works by sending ADB commands to your Android TV / Fire TV device.
+There are two ways to accomplish this.

 <div class='note'>
-When connecting to your device for the first time, a dialog will appear on your Android TV / Fire TV asking your to approve the connection.
+When connecting to your device for the first time, a dialog will appear on your Android TV / Fire TV asking you to approve the connection.
 Check the box that says "always allow connections from this device" and hit OK.
 </div>

-There are two ways to accomplish this:

 ### 1. ADB Server